raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : a specific instance of server software running on a specific host ({{serviceinstances}}).

 long-lived operations:
-: this term refers to a DSO session on which either (or both) the client or the server, acting as an initiator, has issued a request for the responder to send data to the initiator as it becomes available.
-See {{subscriptions}}.
+: a long-lived operation is an outstanding operation on a DSO session where either the client or server, acting as initiator, has requested that the responder send new information regarding the request, as it becomes available.

 DNS message:
 : any non-DSO DNS message (but not a DNS response).